 Yahoo!
-News published a headline on Friday about allegedly controversial statements by a “Trump education official” juxtaposed with a photo of Education Secretary Betsy DeVos — but the comments weren’t made by DeVos.
+News published a headline on Friday about controversial statements by a “Trump education official” juxtaposed with a photo of Education Secretary Betsy DeVos — but the comments weren’t made by DeVos.

 The story centered around a comment made by Candice Jackson, who leads the Department of Education Office of Civil Rights, given during an interview with the New York Times.
 Jackson was quoted on the subject of campus sexual assault allegations and the frequency of false allegations.
 The quote in question reads: